vitorgalvao/alfred-workflows/MarkdownTransform/README.md

-Each Hotkey Trigger in the workflow corresponds to a different type of Markdown conversion:
+Each Hotkey and Universal Action Trigger in the workflow corresponds to a different type of Markdown conversion:

 * Markdown → BBCode
 * Markdown → HTML